Polymer/polymer-project.org/app/_blog/2017-10-18-upcoming-changes.md

 ---
+layout: post
 title: "Shadow DOM v0 and HTML imports are changing"
+published: 2017-10-18
+author: arthurevans
+description: "Upcoming changes to Chrome could break some Polymer 1.x and 2.x websites.
+Make sure your sites are up to date."
 ---